About Group Psychotherapy

 Please contact Dr Frank at 301.706-5567 or by email at drmyrnafrank@gmail.com for more information.

-Online Group for Adults Thursdays 5pm – 6.15pm
+Interpersonal Group for Adults meets Thursdays 5pm – 6.15pm on Zoom

 There are currently 2 openings in this group.
 The group is suitable for 30-60 year olds who want to address concerns that include any or some of the following: relationships, intimacy, career challenges, parenting, past trauma, weight or health problems.
 This group will always be online and is therefore open to people who reside anywhere in Maryland, New Jersey or other PsyPact states.
 See here for states that have passed the PsyPact law: https://psypact.site-ym.com/page/psypactmap